Eigenstate entanglement: Crossover from the ground state to volume laws: Critical fermions in d 1

 \section{Critical fermions in \texorpdfstring{$d>1$}{d\textgreater 1}}

-For higher-dimensional critical systems it is more complex to extract crossover functions.
-Let us first discuss translation-invariant systems of non-interacting fermions with a $(d-1)$-dimensional Fermi surface.
-Employing the Widom conjecture \cite{Widom1982}, Gioev and Klich found the coefficient in the log-area law \eqref{eq:Sgs} for the groundstate entanglement as an integral over the Fermi surface $\partial\Gamma$ and the surface $\partial \A$ of the subsystem \cite{Gioev2005,Leschke2014-112}.
+For higher-di\-men\-sio\-nal critical systems, it is more complex to extract crossover functions.
+Let us first discuss translation-invariant systems of non-interacting fermions with a $(d-1)$-dimensional Fermi surface and consider interactions later on.
+Employing the Widom conjecture \cite{Widom1982}, Gioev and Klich found the coefficient in the log-area law \eqref{eq:Sgs} for the groundstate entanglement as an integral over the Fermi surface $\partial\Gamma$ and the boundary $\partial \A$ of the subsystem \cite{Gioev2005,Leschke2014-112}.
 To leading order,

-with the normal vectors $\vn_\vx$ and $\vn_\vk$ on the boundary $\partial \A$ and on the Fermi surface as indicated in Fig.~\ref{fig:FermiSurface}.
-Swingle proposed to interpret Eq.~\eqref{eq:SgsFermi} as an integral over entanglement contributions of lines perpendicular to the Fermi surface \cite{Swingle2010-105,Swingle2012-86}.
+with the normal vectors $\vn_\vx$ and $\vn_\vk$ on the boundary $\partial \A$ and on the Fermi surface $\partial \Gamma$ as indicated in Fig.~\ref{fig:FermiSurface}.
+Eq.~\eqref{eq:SgsFermi} can be interpreted as an integral over entanglement contributions of lines perpendicular to the Fermi surface \cite{Swingle2010-105,Swingle2012-86}.